BYLAWS OF THE SOCIETY FOR MALE REPRODUCTION AND UROLOGY, INC.

 Section 1.
 General Powers.
 The affairs of the Corporation shall be managed by its Board of Directors.
 Directors need not be residents of the State of Alabama.

 Section 2.
 Number, Election and Term of Office.
-The number of directors shall be seven (7), including the three officers of the Society, three directors-at-large and the immediate past president.
+The number of directors shall be eight (8), including the three officers of the Society, three directors-at-large, immediate past president and past president.
 Each of the three directors-at-large will serve for a three (3) year term.
-Each of the officers of the Society shall serve for a four (4) year term.
+Each of the officers of the Society shall serve for a five (5) year term.
 The terms will be staggered so that two new directors (one director-at-large and one officer) are elected each year.
-Beginning in 1997, in the first year of each three year cycle the two new directors will be urologists.
-In the next two years of the three year cycle, one new director will be a urologist and one new director will be an andrologist.
-In the transition year of 1996, one urologist will be elected as director for a one year term, one urologist will be elected for a two year term and one urologist will be elected for a four year term.
-One andrologist will also be elected for a three year term.
-The election shall be carried out by mail ballot to the Active Members.
+Beginning in 1997, in the first year of each three-year cycle the two new directors will be urologists.
+The election shall be carried out by electronic ballot to the Active Members.

 Section 3.
 Regular Meetings.
 A regular meeting of the Board of Directors shall be held without any other notice than this Bylaw at the same place as the annual meeting of members.
 The Board of Directors may provide, by resolution, the time and place for holding additional regular meetings without other notice than such resolution.